jhwhenry/cpd/CPD_BR_Offline_522.md

 ### Setting up object storage
 An S3-compatible object storage that uses Signature Version 4 is needed to store the backups.
 A bucket must be created in object storage.
 <br>

+The IBM Software Hub OADP backup and restore utility supports the following S3-compatible object storage:
+- AWS S3
+- IBM Cloud Object Storage
+- MinIO
+- Ceph® Object Gateway

-The MinIO object storage can be used for the air-gapped cluster.
+A S3-compatible object storage shared between the source and target cluster is recommended for the offline restore to a different cluster.

 ### Creating environment variables
 Create an shell script named `oadp_br_vars.sh`.